Author Bio Clichés New Authors Should Always Avoid

 Author, writer, novelist, poet, editor, proofreader, graphic designer, and publisher.

-At least there are no tired cliches.
+At least there are no tired and overused expressions.

 But simply a self-published author would probably be much more accurate and informative.

-One rule I follow to the letter on the Internet and social media is that I never follow an account or blog written by a writter, an authour, a novilist, or an aspired author.
+One rule I follow to the letter on the Internet and social media is that I never follow an account or blog written by a writter.

 Nor will I follow an author of two book, or one books, a playrite, or those who think that free lance writer is three words and not two.

-Surprisingly, these little errors keep me from following far too many, who lose all credibility immediately.
+Surprisingly, these little errors keep me from following far too many who lose all credibility immediately.

 A writer should always use a spell-checker or dictionary before embarrassing themselves in public.

 These silly typos often occur because the bio was written in haste, directly into an online text box.
-Never, never, never do this.

 Always write your bio in a word processor.

-Then check it meticulously, save it, and copy and paste it online once you are absolutely sure it is perfect.
+Then, check it meticulously, save it, and copy and paste it online once you are absolutely sure it is perfect.

 You have probably seen the following examples many times.